hyperledger/firefly/README.md

               ┌───────────────┐  - Translation framework
               │ i18n          │    * Every translations must be added to `en_translations.json` - with an `FF10101` key
-              │               │    * Errors are wrapped, providing out features from the `errors` package (stack etc.)
+              │               │    * Errors are wrapped, providing extra features from the `errors` package (stack etc.)
-              └───────────────┘    * General translations also supported, such as OpenAPI description
+              └───────────────┘    * Description translations also supported, such as OpenAPI description

               ┌───────────────┐  - Logging framework
               │ log           │    * Logging framework (logrus) integrated with context based tagging